Eventbrite-DBMS/EventBrite/README.md

 # EventBrite

 Eventbrite is an American event management and ticketing website.
-The service allows users to browse, create, and promote local events.Therfore the task is to analyze the Eventbrite Analytics (Dataset) and retrieving various  informations from it using sql queries .
+The service allows users to browse, create, and promote local events.Therfore the task is to analyze the Eventbrite Analytics (Dataset) and retrieving various  informations from it using sql queries.
 ( **** Writing of simple sql queries using "having clause , group by , where , all, union etc " to the complex ones " using joins,inner joins , subquries etc " ****)